cgcantanheide/ctamacros/README.md

 Project description
 --------------

-ROOT-based macros used by CTA PHYS group to compute sensitivity
+ROOT-based macros used by CTA PHYS group to compute sensitivity, developed by Daniel Mazin and Emma de Oña Wilhelmi

 Dependencies